 Customer Value LoS Objective Quality & Reliability The service is delivered with a high standard of excellence and the service is available when needed.
-Affordability The cost of the service is delivered in a financially sustainable manner and does not burden customers.
-Environmental Sustainability the factor of the second s Access & Capacity Customers can easily access the service with minimal inconvenience.
+Affordability The cost of the service is delivered in a financially sustainable manner and does not burden cus Environmental The service is delivered in a manner that does not compromise the ability of future generati their needs.
+Access & Capacity Customers can easily access the service with minimal inconvenience.
 Health & Safety The service is delivered with minimal health and safety impacts.
-Responsiveness siveness Customer service requests are responded to efficiently and in a timely manner.
+Responsiveness Customer service requests are responded to efficiently and in a timely manner.